ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

       specified collections** the first time the task runs.
     * When this option is **disabled**, the script will be executed **only over new and modified documents**.
     * If [Insert Only](../../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes) is **enabled**,
-      RavenDB documents will be appended to the index **without deleting documents from the index first**.
+      RavenDB documents will be appended to Elasticsearch **without deleting documents from Elasticsearch first**.
     * If [Insert Only](../../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes) is **disabled**,
-      documents will be **deleted from the index first**, and then appended to it from RavenDB.
+      documents will be **deleted from Elasticsearch first**, and then appended to it from RavenDB.

 6. **Update**
    Click to update the task with your changes.